Understanding Celiac Disease

 Though celiac disease has affected people throughout history, scientists have only recently discovered how common the condition is.
 It is estimated that 1 percent of Americans suffer from celiac disease, which is hereditary and is especially prevalent in those with European heritage.
 Common triggers are stress, infection, surgery, pregnancy and childbirth.

 There is a higher prevalence of the disease in people with another autoimmune condition, including thyroid disease, lupus, type 1 diabetes and certain types of arthritis.
-“In some instances the gluten may be the ‘trigger’ that contributes to the development of the other autoimmune disease,” Geyer says.
-She adds that uncovering celiac disease or gluten sensitivity in someone with an autoimmune disease often results in an improvement in their symptoms.
+There are even some instances where the gluten may be a trigger that also contributes to the development of the autoimmune diseases per some health experts.

 Celiac disease affects people in a variety of ways.
 Some develop symptoms when they are children, others as adults.
 Symptoms may be very pronounced or not present at all.
 People without symptoms are still at risk for the complications of celiac disease.

 The root cause of the following symptoms is inflammation in the small intestine: